Umar: Political legacy

 He also knew that just having a vision is not enough unless it is supported by effective strategies.
 He didn't only have a vision; he truly transformed his vision into actions.
 For example, to ensure that nobody sleeps hungry in his empire, he used to walk through the streets almost every night to see if there is any one needy or ill.

 In The Decline and Fall of the Roman Empire, Gibbon refers to Umar in the following terms:

-"Yet the abstinence and humility of Umar were not inferior to the virtues of Abubeker; his food consisted of barley bread or dates; his drink was water; he preached in a gown that was torn or tattered in twelve places; and a Persian satrap who paid his homage to the conqueror, found him asleep among the beggars on the steps of the mosque of Medina."
+Yet the abstinence and humility of Umar were not inferior to the virtues of Abu Bakr; his food consisted of barley bread or dates; his drink was water; he preached in a gown that was torn or tattered in twelve places; and a Persian satrap who paid his homage to the conqueror, found him asleep among the beggars on the steps of the mosque of Medina.

 His rule was one of the few moments in the history of Islam where Muslims were united as a single community.
-Abd Allah ibn Mas'ud would often weep whenever the subject of Umar was brought up.
-He said: "Umar was a fortress of Islam.
-People would enter Islam and not leave.
-When he died, the fortress was breached and now people are going out of Islam".
-Abu Ubayda ibn al-Jarrah before Umar died famously said: "If Umar dies, Islam would be weakened".
-People asked him why and his reply was "You will see what I am speaking about if you survive".
+Abd Allah ibn Mas'ud would often weep whenever the subject of Umar was brought up, saying: "Umar was a fortified fortress into which Islam entered and did not leave.
+When Umar was slain, the fortress was breached and Islam left it and did not enter it."
+Before Umar died, Abu Ubayda ibn al-Jarrah remarked: "If Umar dies, Islam will soften.
+I would not want to have that one which the sun rises and sets after Umar."
+When people asked him why, he replied: "You will see what I say if you live.
+If a ruler is appointed after Umar, and he punishes them how Umar punished them, the people would not obey him in that and they will not bear it; if he is too weak for them, they will kill him."

-His greatest achievement from a religious perspective was the compilation of the Qur'an.
-This had not been done during the time of Muhammad.
-However, during the Battle of Yamama, a great number of the memorisers of the Quran perished in the battle.
-On the advice of Umar, Abu Bakr tasked Zayd ibn Thabit with the momentous task of compiling the Quran into a single Book.

-The Farooqui dynasty which ruled the Khandesh region in north of Maharashtra, India, from 14th century until 16th century, has claimed their descent from Umar's lineage.